OPM/pyopmspe11/docs/text/benchmark.rst

 * r2_cp_50m-50m-8mish
     Corner-point grid of [50, 50, mean ca. 8] m size (1 m dx size on left and right boundaries and 1 m dy size on back and front boundaries)
 * r3_cp_50m-50m-8mish_convective
-    Corner-point grid of [50, 50, mean ca. 8] m size (1 m dx size on left and right boundaries and 1 m dy size on back and front boundaries) using the convective model for facies 2 to 6, `link <https://github.com/OPM/opm-simulators/pull/3076>`_ for details.
+    Corner-point grid of [50, 50, mean ca. 8] m size (1 m dx size on left and right boundaries and 1 m dy size on back and front boundaries) using the convective model for facies 2 and 5.
 * r4_cp_8m-8mish-8mish
     Corner-point grid of [8, mean ca. 8, mean ca. 8] m size (1 m dx size on left and right boundaries and 1 m dy size on back and front boundaries)